dnschneid/crouton/README.md

 -------
 crouton (including this eloquently-written README) is copyright &copy; 2013 The Chromium OS Authors.
 All rights reserved.
-Use of the source code included here is governed by a BSD-style license that can be found in the LICENCE file in the source tree.
+Use of the source code included here is governed by a BSD-style license that can be found in the LICENSE file in the source tree.